DavidSaldivia/antupy/README.md

 ## Data

-[^1]: IPA pronunciation.
-[^2]: mapudungún is the language of the Mapuche people, the main indigineous group in Chile. _antü_ means sun, but it also represents one of the main _pilláns_ (spirits) in the Mapuche mythology.
-Here the word is used with its first literal meaning.
-The name was chosen because the first version of this library was written in Temuco, a Chilean city located at Mapuche heartland (*Wallmapu*).
+[^1]: *mapudungún* is the language of the Mapuche people, the main indigineous group in Chile. _antü_ means sun, but it also represents one of the main _pilláns_ (spirits) in the Mapuche mythology.
+Here the word is used in its first literal meaning.
+The name was chosen because the first version of this software was written in Temuco, a Chilean city located at the historic Mapuche heartland.